drichardson/UnrealEngineBugs/OcclusionProblem/README.md

 # Occlusion Problem

+UPDATE: This issue is a known artifact of Occlusion Queries being generated in the previous frame as described by [GPU Geams - Chaper 29.
+Efficient Occlusion Culling](https://developer.nvidia.com/gpugems/gpugems/part-v-performance-and-practicalities/chapter-29-efficient-occlusion-culling).
+It is not a bug, it is a design choice made to prevent Occlusion Queries from stalling the GPU.

 Demonstrates problem in UE4 where incorrect occlusion culling does not render items that should be visible.

 [YouTube demo of problem](https://www.youtube.com/watch?v=qCqvRDISoW8)